hdShang/arxiv-daily/docs/cs-CV/2025-05-24/papers/250518881v1-sd-ovon-a-semantics-aware-dataset-and-benchmark-generation-pipeline-.md

 ---
 layout: default
-title: SD-OVON: A Semantics-aware Dataset and Benchmark Generation Pipeline for Open-Vocabulary Object Navigation in Dynamic Scenes
+title: "SD-OVON: A Semantics-aware Dataset and Benchmark Generation Pipeline for Open-Vocabulary Object Navigation in Dynamic Scenes"
 ---

 # SD-OVON: A Semantics-aware Dataset and Benchmark Generation Pipeline for Open-Vocabulary Object Navigation in Dynamic Scenes